canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/define-redirects.md

 ]
 ````

-Create a file called `redirects.txt` in the same directory as your `conf.py` (or `custom_conf.py`) file, on the branch that generates your documentation.
+Create a file called `redirects.txt` in the same directory as your `conf.py` file.
 This file will host all of your redirects.

-Next, in your `conf.py` (or `custom_conf.py`) file, add the `rediraffe_redirects` variable, which is the name of the redirects file you just created (include the file path if the file is not in the same directory as your conf.py):
+Next, in your `conf.py` file, declare `rediraffe_redirects` variable and assign it the path of the redirects file you just created relative to `conf.py`:

 ````
 # Add redirects, so they can be updated here to land alongside docs being moved